barbking/python-learning-htt-book/README.md

 - Testing with PyTest
-- If using PyCharm in windows, go to file/settings/tools/python integrated tools and set default test runner to py.test
+- If using PyCharm in windows, go to file/settings/tools/python integrated tools and set default test runner to py.test.